Sampang (town)

-Sampang is a town, district and the regency seat of Sampang Regency, in the East Java Province of Indonesia.
+Sampang (Madurese pronunciation: [sam.paŋ]) is a town, district and the regency seat of Sampang Regency, in the East Java Province of Indonesia.
 It is located on the south coast of Madura Island.
-Its population was 124,390 at the 2020 Census.
+Its population was 124,390 at the 2020 Census, and the official estimate as at mid 2024 was 135,582.

 Climate

 Sampang has a tropical savanna climate (Aw) with moderate to little rainfall from June to November and heavy rainfall from December to May.